Terms of Service

 A summary of expected costs will be included in our scoping document and before starting any work on your Website.
 In the event of any additional costs arising (e.g., due to specification changes or unforeseen circumstances) we’ll let you know in advance and propose some alternative options if necessary.

-Unpaid bills may accrue interest after 15 days and non-payment may result in your website being disabled until such time as cleared funds are received.
+Unpaid bills may accrue interest after 15 days and non-payment after 30 days may result in your website being disabled until such time as cleared funds are received.

 Our services are provided in good faith but we can’t guarantee that the functions contained in any web page templates or in a completed website will always be error-free.
 Therefore, we can’t be liable to you or any third party for damages, including lost profits, lost savings or other incidental, consequential or special damages arising out of the operation of or inability to operate the website and any other web pages, even if you have advised us of the possibilities of such damages.